Skip to content Skip to footer

 Drop Everything And Read (D.E.A.R) – All Month

-This special reading night is for TK, kindergarten, and first grade students and families.
+This special reading night is for TK and Kindergarten students and families.
 Get in your pajamas early and come back to school for special read alouds with some of your favorite teachers.
 There will be a special treat to take home.
 Sign up in advance on the Roosevelt Reads web page.
 THANKS to Morgan Smith for organizing this special event.

-Show your team spirit by designing your favorite book character’s “team flag.”
-Use the included coloring sheet and return it inside your sponsor envelope by Friday, March 7 to be included in the yearbook.
+Show your camp spirit by designing your favorite book character’s “camp flag.”
+Use the included coloring sheet and return it to your classroom teacher by Friday, February 13 to be included in a very special display in the Auditorium.

 Earn Prizes! – End of Roosevelt Reads

-Make sure to clearly fill in all the information on this sheet and return it in your sponsor envelope by March 7.
+Make sure to clearly fill in all the information on this sheet and return it in your sponsor envelope by March 13.
 Prizes will be distributed after Spring Recess. *Prizes are subject to change due to availability.
-Substitutions may be made with items of similar value.
+Substitutions may be made with items of similar value

 Download Packet here: